 Giki is the sustainable shopping app to know about

 Giki helps takes the mystery out of whether or not a product that you're buying is good for the planet, rating everything from its toxicity to the brand's animal welfare policies to a product's carbon footprint, using 13 different badges.
 Find companies whose concerns and priorities mirror yours - while Kinder Cleaning is one of the badges, we predict you'll be using this for every food and clothing shop from now on, too.

 The good news is that environmentally and ethically conscious cleaning products can be found in most supermarket aisles these days - and when you do your online shop.
 Here are the ones you can't miss.

 With gorgeous scents (pink pomelo, vivid watermelon, water mint) and a product for every need, Method's colourful cleaners have hooked everyone from millennials to busy parents.
-Look out for special collaborations, which are cleaning products-cum-statement pieces in your kitchen or bathroom (2019's is with artist Morag Myerscough and looks better than most of the art on our walls).
+Look out for special collaborations, which are cleaning products-cum-statement pieces in your kitchen or bathroom.
 Don't miss the brand's refillable products, like hand wash and washing-up gel.
 Waste not, want not.